BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - **"Just a couple of keepsakes"** `ACTIVE`

-When Nori is carrying an Objective in Scenarios, he may re-roll all failed To Wound rolls when making Strikes.
-However, he may never pass the Objective to a friendly model.
+Whilst Nori is carrying an Objective in Scenarios where this applies, he may re-roll all failed To Wound Rolls when making Strikes.
+However, Nori may never pass an Objective Marker to a friendly model.

 </div>